aaronkonneh/Quiz-App-Quizler-By-Aaron-Konneh/README.md

         Your total score
         Correct/incorrect answers for each question
         Any missed questions
-    Options to retake the quiz or return to the setup screen to adjust settings.
+    Options to retake the quiz or return to the setup screen to adjust settings...